acubeLab/k2tree/README.md

 The script `submatrix.py` can be used to extract a square submatrix form a matrix in textual form.

 The files `k2test.sh`, `k2btest.sh`, `k2square.sh` are bash script designed to test `k2sparse.x`, `k2bbm.x` and `k2mult.x` on a set of input files.

+## Matrices represented as bitarrays

+The library also contains the code for compressing and operating on boolean matrices using a bitarray, ie using one bit per entry plus a small overhead.
+To make the conversion between the two compressed formats very simple, the callable functions (whose prototypes are in `k2.h` and `b128.h`) have the same names.
+Hence, a program using the k2 format can be transformed into one using the bitarray format by redefining a few constants.
+See the use of the `B128MAT` compilation constant in the source files `k2bbm.c` and `k2mult.c` and in the `makefile`.
+Creation of bitarray matrices is currently not supported for textual input matrices.
+Since bitarray representation does not take advantage of sparsity, the largest supported size is $2^{30}$.

+The programs `b128sparse.x`, `b128bbm.x` and `b128mult.x` work exactly like  `k2sparse.x`, `k2bbm.x` and `k2mult.x` except that they use the bitarray representation instead of the k2 format.

 ## Tools no longer supported